 If you do not go online to choose one of the above options, the default is a paper check from Higher One (which will be mailed to your address on file 21 days after Higher One receives the money from ACC).

 If you paid tuition and fees with a debit or credit card, all refunds will go back to the original card.

 If you drop a class during the first 15 percent of the class term (the period for add/drop indicated in the schedule or on your syllabus for last start classes) you will receive full adjustment of your tuition.
 No refunds will be granted after that time.
 If you drop your class before the drop date, you'll receive a refund after the semester's add/drop period.
-You'll receive a faster refund by setting up your CCCS Refund Card account.

 Please remember it is the responsibility of the student to ensure that all classes are dropped timely in order to receive a refund or not be financially responsible for the classes.